infopark/scrivito_jr_form_widget/README.md

 ## Description

-A Widget for Scrivito to add an formular based on an activity type from Infopark Crm using API 2.
+A Widget for Scrivito to add a formular based on an activity type from Infopark Crm using API 2.

-If your activity has the fields `email` and `last_name` the contact will can be found.
+If your activity has the fields `email` and `last_name` a contact based on this data will be found.
 If no contact is found it will be created.
 The new activity is added to it.
 The form provides `Tags`.
 They will be add to the contact.

-The editor can now select an event on details view.
+The editor can also select an event on details view.
 The fields `email` an `last_name` have to exist.
 Than the found or new created contact will be added to the event as event_contact.

 ## Installation